Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 Dpdl is a <ins>self-contained programming language</ins>, <ins>interpreted</ins>, <ins>statically</ins> as well as <ins>dynamically typed</ins>, with a very <ins>small footprint</ins> and <ins>portable</ins> to most platforms.
 There is an on-going development to enable Dpdl code to be compiled also to native code.

-Additionally, Dpdl allows to execute code of other programming languages directly embedded within Dpdl.
+Additionally, Dpdl allows to embed and execute code of other programming languages directly within Dpdl.
 Embedded programming language code is executed in form of plug-ins (**Dpdl language plug-ins**) distributed along with the DpdlEngine release package (no further installations required)

 ### Features:

 * Types supported: **`int`** **`byte`** **`short`** **`float`** **`double`** **`long`** **`string`** **`char`** **`bool`** **`array[]`** **`var`** **`class`** **`object`** **`struct`** **`enum`**
 * Multiple native Threads within same script
 * support for pointers and references (eg. int *px = &x)
-* Inline string expressions allowed
+* Inline string expressions
 * native data function types to handle data structures **`arr(..)`**, **`vec(..)`**, **`map(..)`**, **`list(..)`** and **`stack(..)`**.
 * APIs: Dpdl API, JRE API, MIDP API, and enables to load and access third party java APIs and Native shared libraries
 * Access to the full underlying Java Platform API's or any external java libraries
 * Access to Native shared libraries with simple approach
 * Record Store creation and access via virtual file system
 * Support for custom function extensions
-* **Dpdl language plug-ins ->** **Multiple embeddable programming languages supported:** ANSI C code, C++, Python, Julia, JavaScript, Lua, Ruby, Java, Groovy, OCaml and Clojure.
+* **Dpdl language plug-ins ->** **Multiple embeddable programming languages supported:** <em>ANSI C code, C++, Python, Julia, JavaScript, Lua, Ruby, Java, Groovy, OCaml and Clojure</em>.
 These **`programming languages code can be embedded and executed directly within Dpdl code`** (interpreted/compiled code).
 * Additional programming languages or natural language interpreters can be easily integrated via a defined plug-in interface and configuration (**Dpdl language plug-ins**)
 * ANSI C code embedded within Dpdl code can be dynamically compiled in memory at runtime (see option 'dpdl:compile')
 * Multi-line structured text, data and code resources